d-khan/java/README.md

 An ArrayList's index must be an integer type.
 The index cannot be a floating-point type, even if the value is 0.0, 1.0, etc.

-%### Example: ArrayList's ith element can be directly accessed using .get(i): Most popular OS program.
+### Example: ArrayList's ith element can be directly accessed using .get(i): Most popular OS program.

+### Example: A program to convert a decimal number to binary
 <details><summary>Click to get the code</summary>
 <p>

 ``` java
 import java.util.ArrayList;
 import java.util.Scanner;